 Located in North Florida’s Alachua County, the heart of the Gainesville ghetto and urban communities lies in a number of areas throughout the city, with the majority being east of Main Street.

-A community that is in a city that is labeled as a college town, often gets over looked by Gainesville’s largest attraction, business, and instution, the University of Florida.
+A community that is in a city that is labeled as a college town often gets over looked by Gainesville’s largest attraction, business, and institutions of the University of Florida.

-With a population of around 130,000 people, and 23% living mostly in the black communities of the likes of Spring Hill or Duval and in apartment and housing complexes like PineRidge or Sugar Hill, the Gainesville ghetto story includes a short but true piece on the city.
+With a population of around 130,000 people, and 23% living mostly in the black communities of the likes of Spring Hill or Duval and housing complexes like PineRidge or Sugar Hill.

 To begin, the history of North Florida is not as similar as the rest of the cities in Central and South Florida, with Gainesville’s Alachua County at one point of time in history was one of the leading areas of lynchings in Florida.